Broadly speaking, a distributed computing system is a set of

 computers that collectively solve a problem.
 This encompasses environments

-computers over large distances.
 Such systems are finding increasing use in

-design.
 However, factors like asynchrony that come with a system consisting of

 many independent computers make distributed computing quite challenging.

-The possibility of failure of some computers in the system further complicates
+The possibility of failure or malicious behavior of some computers in

 the task.